corbolais/raspberry_pi_ups/README.md

 git clone https://github.com/tjohn327/raspberry_pi_ups.git
 cd raspberry_pi_ups/src/
 ```

+Edit the file powerpi.py between lines 37 and 43 and setup MQTT-Parameters for your MQTT broker or disable MQTT.

 Edit the file powerpi.py between lines 16 and 24 if you are not using Samsung INR18650-29E battery.
 It is recommended to keep the VBAT_LOW at 3.2V for Li-Ion batteries.